Upcoming Events in Southern Arizona

 Join Casa de San Pedro for a relaxing stay and enjoy special birding events or special dinners to make your stay even more satisfying!
 Be sure to sign up in advance for special events by calling us toll free at 888-257-2050.
 The calendar below has a representation of a few of the many events in the area.

-- Hummingbird Banding with SABO: Tom Woods and Sheri Williamson will be returning to the Casa on Friday afternoons, 4 - 6 p.m. this Spring for Hummingbird Banding.
-Join them for an entertaining and educational hummingbird banding session on Friday afternoons starting March 27 through June 5th.
+- Hummingbird Banding with SABO: Tom Woods and Sheri Williamson will be returning to the Casa on many afternoons, 4 - 6 p.m. this SUMMER for weekly Hummingbird Bandings - (mostly Friday afternoons, but some Sundays, Saturdays, or Wednesdays - check the calendar below!).
+Join them for an entertaining and educational hummingbird banding session June 29 - October 4th.
 Hold a hummer in your hand to release it!
 Amazing!
 Free for Casa Guests!

 - More SABO Events in the Calendar below, including Carr Canyon Walks, Huachuca Canyon Walk, and Owl Prowls too!